-Coverage from the Chicago Tribune, featuring HSPH’s David Ludwig
+Coverage from Boston Business Journal, featuring HSPH’s David Ludwig

 Coverage from Harvard School of Public Health, featuring Walter Willett, Frank Hu and Alberto Ascherio